 Here are the results of my recent blood test (Feb 2014), compared with the results from Nov 2012 (before my drug trial and surgery) and Nov 2013 (pre-op for rectal removal):

-My doctor did give me a B12 injection while I was there and I’ll try to make a habit out of taking my B12 supplements more regularly.
+My doctor did give me a B12 injection while I was there, and I’ll try to make a habit out of taking my B12 supplements more regularly.
 Vegans should always be sure to supplement regularly with B12, especially vegans with IBD (duh!).

 As an ileostomate, keeping a good electrolyte balance is important, since one of the functions of our colon is to absorb both potassium and sodium (among other things) and it was nice to see that my levels were in the normal range for both sodium, potassium and chloride.

 My vitamin D status is still low (not shown in the spreadsheet), but it’s double where it was a few years back.
-Considering I’ve either been bed ridden through each summer or not able to leave the house, this was surprising and completely attributed to supplementation.
+Considering I’ve either been bedridden through each summer or not able to leave the house, this was surprising and completely attributed to supplementation.

 This is a vast difference from my lowest weight during my struggle with Crohn’s, which was 108lbs.
 I do plan exchanging fat for muscle weight as I begin an exercise routine in the next few weeks.

 My cholesterol levels are (unsurprisingly) in the “optimal” range – plant-based diet FTW!
 My blood pressure is also in the “ideal” at 108/70, in spite of the higher dietary sodium (which is known to raise blood pressure).

-There you have it.
 My health is starting to get back on track and I look forward to seeing what the next six months brings.
 I’ll post the next results when they are available, hopefully August 2014, which would mark my 1st-year “Stomaversary”. :)